Ateker peoples: Loikop interaction

-Later 18th century
+Siger interaction

 Turkana folklore records that as their early settlements expanded north, they reached a hill which came to be known as Moru Ang'issiger where they met another group of 'red people' who herded a distinctive type of long-horned black cattle.
 It was said that this community once held most of the surrounding country until the Kor and their allies came up from the south and took it from them.
 Most of the women of this community had an adornment of a single cowrie shell attached to a forelock.
 This dangling cowrie shell was referred to as esigirait, pl. ngisigira (Karamoja).
 The Turkana called them Siger and their home Moru Ang'issiger, (later Mt.
 Siger/Mt.
 Sekker).

 As the end of the 18th century approached, demographic pressure started being felt by the Turkana.
 All the available grazing lands to west - the direction the Turkana had come from, was occupied by other Ateker societies of the Karamojong and to the east lay the lands of the formidable confederacy of the Kor, Rantalle and Poran.
-The Turkana thus turned their gaze north to the territory of the weakened Siger, and, coveting their highland pastures, began to encroach on the them, just as the Rift Valley was seized by a terrible drought.
+The Turkana thus turned their gaze north to the territory of the weakened Siger, and, coveting their highland pastures, began to encroach on them, just as the Rift Valley was seized by a terrible drought.

-Common characteristics
+Amalgamation

+Turkana traditions noted by Lamphear (1988) concerning the early Turkana community, note that the developing community "formed itself into two 'major parts', the Curo and the Monia".
+These traditions however seem to suggest an amalgamation of two distinct communities.